 Vinyasa is for : Anyone who wants more movement and less stillness from their yoga practice.

 Ashtanga - consists of six series of specific poses taught in order.
 Each pose and each series is “given” to a student when their teacher decides they have mastered the previous one.
 This is a very physical, flow-style yoga.
 Ashtanga vinyasa yoga is often taught as “led” classes in the West, where the first or second series is taught from start to finish over the course of 90 minutes to two hours.
-There is no music played in ashtanga classes.
+There is traditionally no music played in ashtanga classes.

-Yin a is a slower style of yoga in which poses are held for a minute and eventually up to five minutes or more.
+Yin a is a slower style of yoga in which mostly floor based poses are held for a minute and eventually up to five minutes or more.
 It’s designed to increase circulation in the joints and improve flexibility.
 The practice focuses on the hips, lower back, and thighs and uses props like bolsters, blankets, and blocks to let gravity do the work, helping to relax.
 While other forms of yoga focus on the major muscle groups, yin yoga targets the body’s connective tissues.

 Yin is for: everybody! a great compliment to dynamic classes, those who need to stretch out after a tough workout, or anyone interested in a slower-paced practice. (one of my favourite styles!)